rezaca/btep/index.md

   type: heroblock
   section_id: hero
   title: 'The Blacktop Jungle '
-  content: "The Blacktop Jungle 3v3 in partnership with Charlotte Center City Partners
+  content: |-
-    and AAU returns October 19th, 2019 to host 100+ expected teams and 1000 spectators from across the region \n\nAll skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 in its thrid year is becoming a premier basketball tournament in the Carolinas."
+    3v3 is back with partners Charlotte Center City Partners and AAU on October 19th, 2019 to host 100+ expected teams and 1000 spectators from across the region in its third year

+    All skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.

+    Come see why the Blacktop Jungle 3v3 is becoming a premier basketball tournament in the Carolinas.
   image: "/images/3v3 2019.jpg"
   actions:
   - label: Register Your Team(s)